bovine3dom/epc_parser/readme.md

 Easy mode: can train with https://teachablemachine.withgoogle.com/train/image

 The problem: need lots of data.
 Solution: generate our own.
 Need various levels of JPG-ification, PNG dithering, shapes of arrows, slightly different colours, slightly different fonts.

+### Add EPC images to listing pages

+Done, for Zoopla - see src/webextension/.